-[5] Energy only contract.
-[6] LIPA has a long term
+^[5] Energy only contract.

 LIPA has a long term transmission contract with Neptune Regional Transmission System (660 MW, expires 2027), which is used to deliver capacity associated with the Marcus Hook facility identified above, as well as deliver energy purchases from PJM (a regional transmission organization operating a transmission grid running from Illinois to New Jersey and south to Virginia, respectively).